-Figure : Antenna radiation diagram of SAP/SAB receiver
+Figure 29: Antenna radiation diagram of SAP/SAB receiver (Type 2)

 According to ECC Report 38, SAP/SAB receivers on the roof of communications vehicles can use both omnidirectional and directional antennas.
-Omnidirectional antennas have been assumed as worst case scenario.
+For ‘type 1’ video links, omnidirectional antennas have been assumed as worst case scenario.
 The use of directional antennas would lead to significantly lower levels of interference from MBANSs to SAP/SAB and vice versa.

 Healthcare Facility MBANSs

-Table 36: MCL calculation in 2360 – 2400 MHz band between healthcare facility MBANSs and SAP/SAB video links (type 1)

-Table 37: MCL calculation in 2360 – 2400 MHz band between healthcare facility MBANSs and SAP/SAB video links (type 2)